lasselindqvist/webirc-react-node-mongo/README.md

 This project consists of three required parts.

 1. MondoDB (https://www.mongodb.com/) database.
 Install it and run it in default port on local machine.
-2. The Node.js backend found in folder "backend".
-Install it with "npm install".
-Run it with "npm start" in its folder.
+2. The Node.js backend found in folder `backend`.
+Install it with `npm install`.
+Run it with `npm start` in its folder.
-3. The React frontend found in folder "frontend".
-Install it with "npm install".
-Run it with "nmp start" in its folder.
+3. The React frontend found in folder `frontend`.
+Install it with `npm install`.
+Run it with `nmp start` in its folder.